Bill Clegg: Career

 Clegg and Burnes abruptly closed under mysterious circumstances.
 It was later revealed that a contributing factor to the firm’s closure was Clegg disappearing on a drug binge.

-After getting sober, Clegg returned to publishing and is currently an agent with William Morris Endeavor.
+After getting sober, Clegg returned to publishing and was an agent with William Morris Endeavor.
 Many of his former clients returned to him.
+He then moved on from WME to start the Clegg Agency.
 While at WME, Clegg began writing his memoirs.